tomwhartung/jmws_accoutrements/books/1-marketing/3-outline.md

 Probably want to put these near the beginning.

-## Major Sections

-Go ahead and expand these now if desired, and just paste them into the outline later.

-### Beginning - Prelude/Forward/Introduction
+**Use criticism sandwich idea - put the negative between two positives.**

+# Title Ideas

+- Why Would You Want a Spiritual Portrait?
+- The Why, What, Who, and How of Spiritual Portraits
+- The Who, What, Why, and How of Spiritual Portraits

+# Outline

+## Preface: It's Really Quite Simple

+No matter who we are, as we go through life we are constantly:

+- Observing: perceiving, gathering and assimilating information, and
+- Doing things: making decisions based on our observations - and observing the results

+Each of us has a preference for doing one of these more than the other - and **that preference may be great or small.**

+A few preferences like this are the content of the images - the Spiritual Portraits or Grojas[x] - I create.

+Personalities are abstract things, so the images are abstract.

-- Questions:
+## Questions:

 - Are you as happy as you could be?
 - Would you like to know why some people just rub you the wrong way, right from the start?
 - Do you really know yourself?
 - Do you ever wonder why other people aren't more like you?
 - Could your relationships be better?
 - Do you ever wonder where other people are coming from?
 - Would you like to know why you relate to some fictional characters better than others?
 - Do you go through life without direction, just responding to things, like flotsam?
 - Etc., "as many as possible"
 - Would you like to know why
 - Do you ever wonder why

 **Grojas can help with all of these issues**

+## Prelude/Forward/Introduction

 ### Why: Selling Points